Casting couch

 The casting couch is a euphemism for the practice of soliciting sexual favors from a job applicant in exchange for employment in the entertainment industry, primarily acting roles.
 The practice is illegal in the United States.
 Predominantly male casting directors and film producers use the casting couch to extract sex from aspiring actors in Hollywood, Bollywood, Broadway, and other segments of the industry.
 The term casting couch originally referred to physical couches in the casting office, but is now a metonym for the phenomenon as a whole.
 Depictions of casting couch sexual encounters have also become a genre of pornography.

 Legality

-The casting couch is illegal under United States and California law.
+The casting couch is illegal under United States and especially Californian law.
 In the United States, the majority of lawsuits related to the practice are settled, resulting in a lack of case law.

 Etymology

 In The Atlantic, linguist Ben Zimmer described the casting couch as "a metonym for the skewed sexual politics of show business", which has been normalized into a cliché due to the prevalence of sexually aggressive men with positions of authority in Hollywood cinema and Broadway theatre.